 While seat safety should be your first concern, your dog's comfort should be a factor too.
 If your pup isn't comfortable in the booster car seat, he's going to try to get out of it and may even whine. which may be even more distracting to you than a loose dog roaming in the vehicle.

 The quality of the materials is also important to consider.
 Is the product durable?
 Will it support your dog's weight?
 Has the seat been through crash testing?
 This last question isn't very common with pet seats for cars yet, but there are some models that have been crash tested and proven to keep your pet safer in the event of an accident than if he were roaming loose in your vehicle.
+Another thing to consider are dog car barriers which may provide an extra level of protection.

 Finally, it also comes down to affordability.
 The better quality car seats tend to be more expensive.
 Keep in mind that these products are an investment.
 If you purchase the appropriate size, a top rated doggy car seat should last for many years.